 Encourage Social Connection

-By now, you’ve likely found new ways for your kids to socialize — whether through virtual parties or socially-distanced outdoor get-togethers.
+Kids are socializing in new ways, like virtual parties or outdoor get-togethers.
 Although these may be getting boring by now, keep them up as much as possible.
 As restrictions ease, encourage children to get back to social activities they used to enjoy.

 Emphasize the Future